angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 something produtive with it like grab a Draw4 or a PiF.
 Be careful when using Doomsday as a bait spell.
 Most of the time opponents will throw counters at it without a second thought, but if they call your bluff you can very well lose the game.
-Ideally you only use DD as bait if it seems like you can actually go off with it, both because you won't lose to yourself if it resolves, but also because it makes your opponent more likely to counter it.
+Ideally you only use Dd as bait if it seems like you can actually go off with it, both because you won't lose to yourself if it resolves, but also because it makes your opponent more likely to counter it.